jose5556/minishell/README.md

 # 📌 Note

 <h4>
   This project requires the readline library.
-If, for some unknown reason, an error appears when compiling the project, you can resolve it with the following command:
+If, for some unknown reason, an error occurs while compiling, you can resolve it with the following command:
 </h4>

 ```shell